 6. You enjoy challenges

-If you enjoy a challenge, you should consider a career in sonography.
+If you enjoy a challenge, you might consider a career in sonography.
 After all, few fields offer the same kind of challenges as sonography:

 7. You prefer a constant learning environment